 RDNS in this area know about the biochemistry of how the body digests food and absorbs and utilizes nutrients.
 They also know about the physiological importance of all the vitamins and minerals, how to spot deficiencies, and how metabolic disorders affect nutrient status.

 Food science includes the science behind how the ingredients in a recipe affect the final product, how to use scientific methods to test recipes, developing new products, and performing sensory evaluations.
-This are also includes performing a nutritional analysis and creating a nutrition label, understanding food labeling & terminology, and industrial food research & production.
+This area also includes performing a nutritional analysis and creating a nutrition label, understanding food labeling and terminology, and industrial food research and production.

 Counseling & Behavior Change